future-wd/hugo-image/v2/readme.md

 Tell hugo where to anchor the crop when using .fillRatio, options are Smart (default), Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight. see <https://gohugo.io/content-management/image-processing/#anchor>

 ### bgColor
 Not needed unless a target format is configured which does not support transparency e.g. jpg Provide a hex color. see <https://gohugo.io/content-management/image-processing/#background-color>

 ## Global Configuration

-All of the following can be set inline using dict.
-See above for usage. `deviceSizes` and `imageSizes` are set through the inline `sizes` key.
+The following are set in params.yaml or params.yaml see the example below.

 ### format